From Out of Nowhere (Jeff Lynne's ELO album): Background

 Lynne stated that the first track he wrote for the album was the title track, and said it was named "From Out of Nowhere" as "that's exactly where it came from".
 Its themes of "hope and salvation" and optimism also appear throughout the album.

 From Out of Nowhere Tour

 In January 2020, Jeff Lynne's ELO announced a tour that would take place across the UK, Europe, and Ireland.
 On 15 May, the tour was cancelled due to the COVID-19 pandemic.

 Critical reception

-From Out of Nowhere was met with generally favorable reviews upon its release.
+From Out of Nowhere was met with generally favourable reviews upon its release.
 According to the review aggregator Metacritic, From Out of Nowhere received generally positive reviews based on a weighted average score of 70 out of 100 from 9 critic reviews.
 The review aggregator site AnyDecentMusic? compiled 7 reviews and gave the album an average of 6.4 out of 10, based on their assessment of the critical consensus.